genesiscommunitysuccess/docs/docs/05_operations/04_containerisation/01_introduction.md

     - containerisation
 ---

-One of the deployment options we provide is to run a full genesis application in a self contained Docker container.
+Yu can run a full Genesis application in a self-contained Docker container.

 This page describes how to run the application in Docker, either with our helpful plugin, or creating the Dockerfile and image yourself.

 ## Prerequisites

-**GSF Version ≥ 6.3.0 -** You will need to use at least the 6.3.0 version of Genesis Framework.
+- **GSF Version ≥ 6.3.0 -** You need to use at least the 6.3.0 version of the Genesis low-code platform.

-**Genesis Deploy Plugin ≥ 6.3.0 -** The version of the Deploy Plugin is defined separately to the Genesis Framework version, and should also be at least version 6.3.0.
+- **Genesis Deploy plugin ≥ 6.3.0 -** The version of the deploy plugin is defined separately to the Genesis Framework version, and should also be at least version 6.3.0.

-**genesis-system-definition.kts values -** To deploy a Genesis App in a Docker container you need to ensure the item `DEPLOYED_PRODUCT` is present in your **genesis-system-definition.kts** with the value set to the name of your app.
+- **genesis-system-definition.kts values -** To deploy a Genesis App in a Docker container, you need to ensure the item `DEPLOYED_PRODUCT` is present in your **genesis-system-definition.kts**, with the value set to the name of your app.

 ## Limitations